-When a merchant makes a sale paid for with a credit card, the credit card processor:
+When a business makes a sale paid for with a credit card, the credit card processor:

-- Receives either the authorization or decline from the issuing bank and transmits it back to the merchant
+- Receives either the authorization or decline from the issuing bank and transmits it back to the business

-- Sends authorizations to the merchant's acquiring bank for settlement (again, over the network maintained by the card brand)
+- Sends authorizations to the business’ acquiring bank for settlement (again, over the network maintained by the card brand)

 Credit card processing companies tend to be quite large — some earn more than 1 billion dollars in revenue annually.
-This revenue comes from the markup that merchants pay — a fee over and above what's charged by the card brand.
+This revenue comes from the markup that businesses pay — a fee over and above what’s charged by the card brand.
 Unlike the interchange fee, this markup can vary from processor to processor.
 Securing the lowest markup will result in the lowest cost to take credit cards.

-While merchants can contract with large credit card processors directly, they can also contract with smaller independent sales organizations and member service providers.
+While businesses can contract with large credit card processors directly, they can also contract with smaller independent sales organizations and member service providers.

 Independent Sales Organizations (ISOs) & Member Service Providers (MSPs)